atharvwarade/RISC-Assembler-and-Simulator/README.md

 # CO-Project
-We created a custom build assembler using the given ISA sheet.
+We created a custom build assembler and simulator using the given ISA sheet.
+This project will help in execution of assembly programs
 Details of the Group:
 Group No - B6